 - Lead the class to foster an inclusive learning environment that respects the diversity of knowledge, experience and culture among the students.

 - State the learning objectives for the course.

-- Explain to students how each component of their grade is evaluated, including class participation.
+- Delineate how each component of a student’s grade is evaluated.

-- List your office hours and availability outside of the classroom.
+- List your office hours or how you can be contacted outside of the classroom.

 - Make the current syllabus available prior to the beginning of the course.